AEW Rampage lineup: Ladder match qualifier, another early start time - Pro Wrestling Dot Net

 By Jason Powell, ProWrestling.net Editor (@prowrestlingnet)

-The following matches are advertised for Friday’s edition of the AEW Rampage television show.
+The following matches are advertised for today’s edition of the AEW Rampage television show.

 -Konosuke Takeshita vs. Penta El Zero Miedo in a qualifier for the ladder match for the vacant TNT Championship